DMX512: Connectors

 The original DMX512 1990 specified that where connectors are used, the data link shall use five-pin XLR style electrical connectors (XLR-5), with female connectors used on transmitting (OUT) ports and male connectors on receiving ports.

 The use of any other XLR-style connector is prohibited.

-The three-pin XLR connector is commonly used for DMX512, on lighting and related control equipment, particularly at the budget/DJ end of the market.
+The three-pin XLR connector is commonly used for DMX512 on lighting and related control equipment, particularly at the budget/DJ end of the market.
 However, using three-pin XLR connectors for DMX512 is specifically prohibited by section 7.1.2 of the DMX512 standard.
 Use of the three-pin XLR in this context firstly presents a risk of damage to the lighting equipment should an audio cable carrying 48-volt phantom power be accidentally connected.
-Three-pin XLR designed for audio applications rather than DMX512 communications may also lead to signal degradation and unreliable operation of the DMX network.
+Three-pin XLRs designed for audio applications, rather than DMX512 communications, may also lead to signal degradation and unreliable operation of the DMX network.

 DMX512-A (ANSI E1.11-2008) defined the use of eight-pin modular (8P8C, or "RJ-45") connectors for fixed installations where regular plugging and unplugging of equipment is not required.
 Several manufacturers used other pinouts for RJ-45 connectors prior to this inclusion in the standard.

-Other form-factors of connectors are permitted on equipment where the XLR and RJ-45 would not fit or are considered inappropriate, for example on equipment intended for permanent installation.
+Other form factors of connectors are permitted on equipment where the XLR and RJ-45 would not fit or are considered inappropriate, for example, on equipment intended for permanent installation.

 From ANSI E1.11 - 2008 section 7: